Post-Operative Instructions: Dental ExtractionsBACK

 - Sutures may have been placed.
 Most sutures placed by our office will dissolve on their own in 7–10 days, and it may not be necessary to return to the office for sutures to be removed.
 If you have sutures that do need a follow-up visit for removal, we will let you know at the time they are placed.

-Please call our office if you experience severe pain or excessive bleeding or swelling, or if you have any questions or concerns.
-In the event of an emergency, please call our office.
+Please call one of our offices if you experience severe pain or excessive bleeding or swelling, or if you have any questions or concerns.
+In the event of an emergency, please call one of our offices.
 If you are experiencing a serious or life-threatening emergency, please call 911 or visit the nearest emergency room.